pritzvi/hugo-mock-landing-page-domain-name/content/_index.md

 ---
-title: "WorkflowCopy AI"
+title: "CopyCat AI"
 description: "Transform your workflows into automated processes with AI-powered recording and execution"
 draft: false
 ---

 ## Transform Manual Tasks into Automated Magic

-WorkflowCopy AI is your intelligent workflow automation platform that lets you record, document, and automate your routine tasks.
+CopyCat AI is your intelligent workflow automation platform that lets you record, document, and automate your routine tasks.
 Simply record your process once, and let our AI handle it forever.

 <div class="container py-5">
     <div class="row g-4">